nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `clear`

 **Note:**
-1. A `clear` command cannot be undone, and cleared contacts cannot be retrieved.
+1. A `clear` command cannot be undone, and cleared clients cannot be retrieved.
 1. When a `clear` command is inputted, the F.A.R.T Book will first prompt you to confirm that you wish to clear the book.
 If you select `No`, the operation will be aborted and the book will not be cleared.
 Else, select `Yes` to clear the book.
 1. If you do change your mind after clearing the F.A.R.T book, you can retrieve only the sample data by deleting the `addressbook.json` file in the `data` folder, then launching F.A.R.T again.